CloudAndHeat/talks/2018/hassle-free-kubernetes-on-openstack/PITCHME.md

 ### Kubernetes over Openstack

-- Creation of Cluster templates
+- Creation of cluster templates
 - Creation of multiple clusters, based on those templates
 - No manual installation of Kubernetes required !